mariamills/Oil-Price-Prediction/docs/models/random-forest.md

 - `n_estimators`: The number of trees in the forest.
 - `max_depth`: The maximum depth of the trees.
-- `min_samples_split`: The minimum number of samples required to split an internal node.
 - `min_samples_leaf`: The minimum number of samples required to be at a leaf node.
+- `max_features`: The number of features to consider when looking for the best split.

 For a detailed explanation of the Random Forest algorithm and its parameters, you can visit the [Random Forest section in scikit-learn's documentation](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html){target=_blank}.